That funny combination of inspiration and frustration

 And that I think is at the core of my issue.
 It is too easy for me to be distracted by the price tag, too easy to confuse new gear and equipment as necessary for adventure.

 Back in college, or when I worked outdoors, I often had minimal living expenses and outdoor adventures and jobs at a scale to warrant serious investments.
-I could justify a $400 + Western Mountaineering sleeping bag because it comprised 50% or more of my ‘home’ for multiple summers.
+I could justify a $400 + Western Mountaineering sleeping bag because it comprised 50% or more of my ‘home’ for multiple summers (when I had no rent or mortgage to pay for my tent site below the stars).

-Now, as an adult, I have much less discretionary income to speak of, and any that I manage to bring home is hard not store away for the next major home, auto, or health expenses that seem to come up seasonally.
+Now, as an adult, I have much less discretionary income to speak of, and any that I manage to bring home seems reckless not to store away for the next major home, auto, or health expenses that seem to come up annually, if not seasonally.

 So that’s why I say “misguided cravings.”
-All the gloss and allure of gear creates this false sense of needing more, or simply new things to get outdoors.
+All the gloss and allure of gear creates this false sense of needing more, or simply new things in order to get outdoors.

 How does one harness the inspiration and get over consumer confusions?